-Premium upgrade for Covid-19 learning needs
+Subscription upgrade for Covid-19 learning needs

 Many schools are closed down for in-person lecturing and normal classes, due to the Covid-19 outbreak.
 We want to help our communities function and make sure our students (of all ages) have what they need to continue learning.
-If you are creating new Teamup Calendars to support remote learning in this context, we are happy to offer you a 3-month free Premium upgrade.
+If you are creating new Teamup Calendars to support remote learning in this context, we are happy to offer you a 3-month free subscription plan upgrade.
 Contact us for more details.